miladfarca/arm64-emulator/README.md

 in hex format.

 We then create an assembly file and add the Arm64 instructions in hex format using the `.long` directive.
-Function name `arm64_add` must also be declared as global to make sure the linker can find it at compile time.
+Function `arm64_add` must also be declared as global to make sure the linker can find it at compile time.

 ### Build
 Source can be build by running `make`.